 Official dates are published in each semester's "Schedule of Classes" under "90% Deadline" in the "Course Listings."
 Specific dates can be found on eSTORM.
-Select Student Center, My Class Schedule and click on the Deadline icon.

-No refund of tuition and/or fees will be issued for a class dropped after the 90 percent date.
+Select Student Center, My Class Schedule and click on the Deadline icon.No refund of tuition and/or fees will be issued for a class dropped after the 90 percent date.

-All refunds will be issued directly to the student.
+All refunds will be issued directly to the student

 Please allow 30 days for processing.
 "Refund" is strictly applicable only if all charges for which the student is liable have already been paid.
 Otherwise, any refund due will take the form of a corresponding reduction in the total liability on the student's account.

 The refund policy is subject to change without notice.

-Appeals concerning refunds may be made to the Director of Enrollment Development using the Petition for Refund form.
+Appeals concerning refunds may be made to the Student Accounts using the Hardship Appeal form.